Cloud-Integration-2021/docs/README.md

 ### Integration tests

+Each version has a different integration test.
+No unit test decause we used JPA default repository.

 Due to TimeLimiter integration tests needs to be asynchronous.

 Spring profile to use H2 in tests

+### CI

+------Integration, building image, pushing image to registry are done with CI.

 ## Lab2 - Golang API Rest
-Using Gin framework, Gorm with PostgreSQL
+*Using Gin framework, Gorm with PostgreSQL*

 It's a replication of the previous API but in Golang.
 With CRUD operations on movies.